 "Ah, sí, sí."
 Manuel knelt under a tree beside the road that led back to the mission school.
 He put one hand on the spindly trunk and with the other, crossed himself.
-"You are all."
-He hesitated, considering something carefully.
-Finally, he took a deep breath, "Beloved, I make this humble request - me, the least of all your creatures.
+"You are all.
+Beloved, I make this humble request - me, the least of all your creatures.
 I have grown to love this woman, so much so that if You will spare her life, restore her, then I shall dedicate myself to You.
 All the days of my life are Yours, Beloved, whatever they number on this earth."
-Manuel stayed like that; the sun sinking lower and lower beneath the horizon.
+Manuel stayed like that as the sun went down.
 He prayed and prayed as if his life depended upon it.
 As if hers did, as well.
 Wisdom To The Living María Elena's father glanced up from his book as she entered.
 "What?
 Alone tonight?" he asked, looking over his glasses at a girl who was turning into a woman before his eyes.
 "Yes, Dad."
 She dropped onto the sofa next to him.
 "You didn't like Charlie very much anyway, did you?"
 He returned to his book.
 "I thought him a perfectly nice boy."
 "You did?"
 She stood again.